arachne-threat-intel/thread/CONTRIBUTING.md

 Thank you for being a valued member of the Thread community!

-## Contact information
+## Contact Information

 If you have questions or need clarifications about contributing to Thread, we encourage you to reach out and ask.
 Our community is here to support you on your journey to become a contributor.
-Here's how you can get help:
+Here is how you can get help:

 * Slack Community: Join our Slack community and visit the #questions-about-contributing channel.
 This channel is dedicated to answering your questions and providing guidance on the contribution process.
 To get access, please email contact[at]arachne[dot]digital with a bit about who you are and how you would like to contribute.
 * GitHub Issues: If you have a specific question related to an ongoing issue or pull request on GitHub, feel free to comment directly on the relevant thread.
 Our maintainers and contributors will do their best to assist you.
 * Documentation: Check our documentation for answers to common questions.
 We strive to maintain comprehensive and up-to-date documentation to help you get started.
 * Contributor Guidelines: Review these Contributor Guidelines for detailed information on the contribution process, coding standards, and more.
-* Contact Us: If you have a question that's not covered by the above options, you can contact us directly via contact[at]arachne[dot]digital.
-We're here to assist you in any way we can.
+* Contact Us: If you have a question that is not covered by the above options, you can contact us directly via contact[at]arachne[dot]digital.
+We are here to assist you in any way we can.

 Remember, there are no silly questions, and we value your curiosity and engagement.
-Don't hesitate to ask if you're unsure about anything.
+Do not hesitate to ask if you are unsure about anything.
 We appreciate your interest in contributing to Thread!

-## Submission guidelines
+## Developer's Certificate of Origin v1.1

 If you contribute any source code, we need you to agree to the following Developer's Certificate of Origin (DCO) below.

 The DCO was originally adopted from the TRAM project.
-It's a standard declaration ensuring that contributors have the right to submit their work, protecting both the project and our contributors.
+It is a standard declaration ensuring that contributors have the right to submit their work, protecting both the project and our contributors.
 When making contributions to Thread, please keep in mind that agreeing to the DCO is part of the submission process.

-### Developer's Certificate of Origin v1.1

 ```
 By making a contribution to this project, I certify that: